osmlab/awesome-openstreetmap/README.md

 ## Footnotes

 OpenStreetMap and the OpenStreetMap Logo are a trademark of the OpenStreetMap Foundation, and is used with their permission.
 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.

+The OpenStreetMap Logo by Ken Vermette is used under the Creative Commons Attribution-ShareAlike 3.0 License.